Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Visual perception is crucial for children to understand their environment and develop school readiness.
 Well-developed visual skills are essential for learning to read, write, and do maths.

-Activities like memory games and puzzles are key for building these essential skills, and laying the foundation for formal learning.
+Activities such as memory games and puzzles are key to building these essential skills and laying the foundation for formal learning.

 What are the Types of Visual Perceptual Skills?